mickmcq/iste432book/10performance-content.md

 and database server.
 You can use `ssh` to connect to this system and issue some commands to determine some of its characteristics as follows.

 ## Serenity
-Serenityis a server students may use instead of Gibson.
+Serenity is a server students may use instead of Gibson.

 \scriptsize
 \begin{verbatim}